m-epasta/devSpin/spin-docs/docs/quickstart.md

 ## 3. Run Your App

 Now for the magic!
-Run your app with SPN:
+Run your app with spin:

 ```bash
 spin run